 Metabolic health

-The metabolic health theme explores the effect of obesity-related metabolic complications on cancer.
-Having characterized reliable associations between body composition and cancer risk – and the footprint this risk factor leaves on metabolic measures and outcomes – a major focus is to use genetic variants associated with these intermediate traits to better understand cancer risk.
+The Metabolic health theme explores the effect of obesity-related metabolic complications on cancer.
+Having characterised reliable associations between body composition and cancer risk – and the footprint this risk factor leaves on metabolic measures and outcomes – a major focus is to use genetic variants associated with these intermediate traits to better understand cancer risk.
 The intermediate traits include body composition, insulin sensitivity and secretion, circulating metabolites, inflammation, microbiome composition and toxic chemicals.

 An image of lots of colourful vegetables